• Documentation

 Permission to view content

-The content scanning alert includes the name of the page or blog post that contains potentially sensitive data.
+The content scanning alert includes the name of the page, blog post, or issue that contains potentially sensitive data.

-If you have permission to see the page or blog post, you’ll see a preview of the content.
+If you have permission to see the page, blog post, or issue, you’ll see a preview of the content.
 If you don’t have permission, you’ll only see the title.

 Admins with Confluence product access may be able to use their admin key to view the content, if that’s appropriate in your organization.